ams0/akdc/digital-twin/README.md

 # make the same change to the file
 code apps/badapp/autogitops/dev/badapp.yaml

-# push the change
+# deploy the change
-kic targets push
+kic targets deploy

 # change to the digital twin directory
 cd /workspaces/akdc/digital-twin